How to Hide Your App Icon in Ubuntu 24.04 | 22.04

 locate "*mpv*desktop"

-In this command, it will output any file-name that contains “mpv” (change the keyboard to yours) in between, and ends with ‘desktop’.
+In this command, it will output any file-name that contains “mpv” (change the keyword depends on your app name) in between, and ends with ‘desktop’.

 The command may output multiple files, choose one according to file PATH: